exakat/exakat/docs/Rules.rst

 #############

-List of global keyword, used in various functions but not actually used in the code. for example :
+A global keyword is used in a method, yet the variable is not actually used.
+This makes PHP import values for nothing, or may create interference

 .. code-block:: php